PeterCDMcLean/audit_libstdcxx/README.md

 In our case, the Altera Quartus software suite ships with a libstdc++ that depends only on glibc version <= 2.17.
 The `example_libstdcxx` target shows how to link and ship a non-system default libstdc++

+# Python

+If your project provides a C++ shared library binding to python or a C++ shared library that is loaded by a python module, there are some additional challenges to be sure that the correct libstdc++ is loaded.
+When python, or abstractions such as Jypter notebooks, are the entry point, there is a different strategy to intercept the loading process and load the correct libstdc++.

+Python has its own concept of 'auditing' which is where different events can be hooked.
+However, it does not provide an easy execution interception.
+We use the `sitecustomize.py` flow of python, which is intended for setting up site-packages and adjusting sys.path.
+This lets us insert execution early into python before any user module has been begun execution.
+The `sitecustomize.py` then sets the hooks.
+The hooks check for shared library loads through module import or through CDLL load.

+When the audit hooks detect a shared library is loaded, it checks if any of that library's dependencies include libstdc++.
+If libstdc++ is among the dependencies, the audit library checks the version of the system libstdc++ versus the specified 'shipped' location

+This is a step-by-step explanation of the python audit hook and execution sequence: the execution process is as follows:

+  1. sitecustomize.py is invoked by Python as part of spin-up
+  2. sitecustomize.py imports audit_libstdcxx and sets the hooks for module import and CDLL load.
+  3. sitecustomize.py releases control back to Python
+  4. Normal Python invocation of user code.
+Let's assume it is running Jupyter notebook.
+  5. Jupyter will import ZeroMQ, which is a C++ shared library
+  6. The import hook triggers audit_libstdcxx hook.
+  7. The audit_libstdcxx hook detects a .so is being imported.
+  8. It looks at the dependencies of that .so with `ldd`
+  9. If libstdc++.so.6 is in the dependencies, it will start the libstdc++ checking process as follows:
+  10. it will check the GLIBCXX version of the shipped libstdc++.so.6 by parsing the file with ELF tools
+  11. It will find the path of the _system_ libstdc++.so.6 file by __invoking audit_libstdcxx.py as a subprocess executable__ (This prevents actually / accidentally loading the system libstdc++.so.6 into the main process)
+  12. Once the path of the system libstdc++.so.6 is known, check its version with ELF tools.
+  13. If the system libstdc++ version is less than the shipped, CDLL load the shipped libstdc++.so.6 (if the system libstdc++ version is equal or higher, ld.so loader will automatically load the system libstdc++)
+  14. Disable the hook and proceed as normal.

+As a user of this library, you will need to customize the `sitecustomize.py.in` template with the libstdc++.so.6 installed path.
+The location of the installed `sitecustomize.py` must be prepended to the `PYTHONPATH` of the end user system.

 # Testing

 This audit library has only been manually tested on 64bit Linux systems